 Evernote is easy to use from the very first minutes you launch it.
 Some of its key features include the ability to scan and save files, convenient note storage, and no excessive complexity in functions.
 One of its biggest advantages is simplicity.
 It allows you to add handwritten notes, sync notes, and enjoy simplistic text formatting, a web clipper, various files and Google calendar integrations.

-This web application works on any Mac, Windows PC, Android, and iOS device.
+This web application for your notes works on any Mac, Windows PC, Android, and iOS device.
 The monthly subscriptions can be Free, Personal, and Professional.
 The minimal payment plan goes for $7.99/month.
 So what are the advantages/disadvantages here?

-- Searchable text in various formats, including PDFs;
+- Searchable text of your notes in various formats, including PDFs;

 - Note templates for multiple purposes: from business plans to yearly goals and weight loss trackers;